 Local and private contributions have been one of the hallmarks of the EIP.
 Because stormwater runoff from local roads and private residential and commercial development conveys sediment and other pollutants that degrade Lake clarity, erosion control measures known as best management practices (BMPs) are an important component of the Regional Plan and the EIP.
 Through investments in BMPs and other projects, local and private sources have contributed nearly $270 million in the first decade of the EIP.

-The major EIP partners in local government include the counties of Washoe, Douglas, El Dorado, and Placer, the City of South Lake Tahoe, the California Tahoe Conservancy, and local utility and fire protection districts.
+The major EIP partners in local government include the counties of Washoe, Douglas, El Dorado, and Placer, the City of South Lake Tahoe, the California Tahoe Conservancy, Carson City, and local utility and fire protection districts.
 Private partners include a broad spectrum of interests, including the Heavenly Mountain Resort and Homewood ski area, the Chambers of Commerce on the north and south shores, the North Lake Tahoe Resort Association, the League to Save Lake Tahoe, and the Lake Tahoe Transportation and Water Quality Coalition.